4lph4-01/share/Gaining Access/Cloud/Microsoft/regsrv32 underbuild/README.md

 # Step-by-Step Simulation Guide.
-Note: Files available for adapting in repository.
+Note: Files available for adapting in the repository.

 1. Create the Reverse Shell PowerShell Script
 Create a file named reverse_shell.ps1 with the following content: